 |6.9 × 7.9||12||0.645||0.273|

 The spatial point spread function (PSF) seen by the MRS imager slicers and detector pixels is undersampled by design, as is the spectral line spread function (LSF).
 Optimal sampling in both spatial and spectral dimensions therefore requires that objects be observed in at least two (and ideally four) dither positions that include a half-integer offset in both the along-slice and across-slice directions.
-Assuming that such dithered observations are obtained, the MRS is nearly diffraction limited longward of 8 μm (see MIRI MRS Dithering, Figure 1).
+Assuming that such dithered observations are obtained, MRS data products are nearly diffraction limited longward of 8 μm (see MIRI MRS Dithering, Figure 1).

 A variety of different dither patterns are offered that optimize observations for a variety of different considerations: